laurenriddle/HAPI-Front-End-Capstone/README.md

 1. Clone down this repository by clicking the "Clone or Download" button above, copying the SSH key, and running the following command in your terminal `git clone SSH KEY GOES HERE`.
 1. `cd` into the root directory of the app.
 1. Run `npm install` and wait for all dependencies to be installed.
+1. `cd` into /src/modules and open Credentials.js.example.
+1. You must sign up for a Cloudinary account and get your own Cloudname and Upload preset to use the image upload functionality in the Hapi app.
+Once you have these, put them into the appropriate spot in the Credentials.js.example file.
+1. Remove the .example from the Credentials.js.example file.
 1. Run `npm start` to verify that installation was successful and start the application.
 1. `cd` into the /api directory, and remove the .example extention from the database.json.example file.
 1. In the api folder, run `json-server -p 5002 -w database.json`.